 How does it work?

 The service providers act as an intermediary between the sending in Germany and the receiving bank overseas.
 Since the transfer is performed by the service provider instead of the bank, they will now decide on the exchange fees and transaction costs.
-The below image provides an example of how one of the transfer service provider (transferwise) works.
+The below image provides an example of how one of the transfer service provider (Wise) works.

 All the money transfer service providers use the same principle to work.
 They have bank account in different currencies.
 Since a transfer from your German bank account to another EUR bank account is free of cost, you do not incur any transaction cost by the banks.